UrsSchmidt/aquila/README.md

  * `sgn(a)` returns the sign of `a`
  * `sqrt(a)` returns the square root of `a`

+There are also predefined `Integer` functions available under `prelude/integerfunctions.aq`, which can be used by first running `run 'prelude/integerfunctions.aq';`.

 ### String

-Strings are written like this: `'Hello, world!'`
+String literals are written like this: `'Hello, world!'`

 The following operations are available on strings:
  * a `&` b: concatenating `a` and `b`